rogerpadilla/prouter/README.md

   // mount the product's group of handlers using this base path .use('/product', productRouterGroup);

-// start listening events for the routing router.listen();
+// start listening for the routing router.listen();

 // programmatically navigate to the detail of the product with this ID